 - M.S.
 Health & Human Performance - Middle Tennessee State University, Murfreesboro, TN

 - B.S.
 Exercise Science - SUNY Cortland College, Cortland, NY

 Research & Teaching Interests

-Community service; trail running; mountain biking; urban farming
+Community service; trail running; mountain biking; triathlon

 - Walkington, H., Stewart, K., Hall, E., Ackley, E., & Shannahan, J. (2020).
 Salient practices of award-winning undergraduate research mentors: Balancing freedom and control to achieve excellence.
 Studeies in Higher Education.

 - Walkington, H., Hall, E., Shanahan, J. O., Ackley, E., Stewart, K. (2018).
 Striving for Excellence in Undergraduate Research Mentoring: The Challenges and Approaches to Ten Salient Practices.
 (In Vandermaas-Peeler, M., Moore, J., & Miller, P. C., (Eds.), Excellence in Mentoring Undergraduate Research.
 Bloomington, IN: Indiana University Press